Wondering how to monitor transactions to remain compliant with AML (anti money laundering) and CFT (counter terrorism

 How to Set Up an AML Transaction Monitoring Process

 Let’s now look at what an AML transaction monitoring system can do.

-We’re using the SEON platform for these examples, but any good AML tool should offer you more or less the same features.
+We’re using the SEON’s fraud detection services for these examples, but any good AML tool should offer you more or less the same features.

 Setting Up a Rule for High-Risk Countries

 - Let’s start by defining which countries are considered high risk.
 Note that different vendors will have different options, but in the SEON platform, we can do this simply by creating a custom list called “High Risk Countries”.

 2. For this list, we are looking at IP addresses, so let’s fill the data field IP country and add those found on the international sanctions lists.
 Notice that the country code is using the two-character ISO 3166-1 format.

 3. Next, we’ll create the rule and call it “IP country is AML HIGH RISK”.
 It will look like this:

 The rule checks if a user’s IP is on the list of high-risk countries and creates a REVIEW alert if so.
 You can also choose to automatically APPROVE or DECLINE the user’s transaction based on your risk appetite.

-If it’s sent for REVIEW, your AML compliance team can check the details of the transaction for more information – or log the details to submit an AML SAR report.
+If it’s sent for manual review, your AML compliance team can check the details of the transaction for more information – or log the details to submit an AML SAR report.